 Natalie Suleyman MP was elected to the Victorian Parliament in 2014, as the representative for the electorate of St Albans in Melbourne’s West and is a proud member of the Andrews Labor Government.

-The district Natalie represent includes the suburbs of Ardeer, Albion, Sunshine, Sunshine North, Kealba, St Albans and Keilor Downs.
-St Albans is one of the most multicultural areas in Victoria, something Natalie is very proud to be part of and passionately advocate for.
+The district of St Albans includes the suburbs of Ardeer, Albion, Sunshine, Sunshine North, Kealba, St Albans and Keilor Downs.

 Ms Suleyman is the daughter of migrants of Turkish Cypriot background from Cyprus and is the first Cypriot of Turkish heritage and first Muslim female to be elected to the Parliament of Victoria.

 Ms Suleyman is passionate about multicultural communities and is an advocate for the increase of diversity in all levels of government and the corporate sector (You can’t be what you can’t see).